INFORMSJoC/2022.0164/README.md

 }
 ```

 # DiversiTree

 DiversiTree is a method for efficiently computing diverse sets of near-optimal solutions to mixed-integer optimization problems.
 This repository contains the implementation of DiversiTree, along with instructions on how to run the code.

-## Dependencies

-- GCC (6.3.0 or compatible version)
-- CMake
-- SCIP (required for mixed-integer optimization)

-## Installation

-Before installing DiversiTree, make sure to have the following dependencies installed:

-1. GCC:
-   - Install GCC version 6.3.0 or a compatible version.

-2. CMake:
-   - Install CMake using your package manager or from the official website: https://cmake.org/download/

-3. SCIP:
-   - DiversiTree depends on SCIP for mixed-integer optimization.
-   - Install SCIP by following the instructions provided in the SCIP documentation: [SCIP Installation Guide](https://www.scipopt.org/doc-7.0.3/html/install.php)

-## Getting Started

-These instructions will guide you on how to set up and run DiversiTree on your system.

-### Installation

-1. Clone the repository:
-# DiversiTree

-DiversiTree is a method for efficiently computing diverse sets of near-optimal solutions to mixed-integer optimization problems.
-This repository contains the implementation of DiversiTree, along with instructions on how to run the code.